An

 reduces expenses.

-On premise PBX phone systems can easily be financed.
+On-premise PBX phone systems can be easily financed.

 Using $3,250.00 as a monthly payment could pay off the entire on

 premise project in roughly two years.
-Once the financing is paid off monthly
+Once the financing is paid off, monthly

-With a PRI
+Using a PRI

 (Primary Rate Interface) you can dynamically send up to 23 separate

-to large companies.
+economical packages for business customers.
 The diagram shows a hybrid IP PBX that connects

 both IP and digital phones to the dial tone provider through a PRI.